Globus Medical, Inc. (NYSE:GMED) Shares Sold by Sei Investments Co.

 In related news, Director David D. Davidar sold 32,000 shares of the stock in a transaction dated Tuesday, November 24th.
 The stock was sold at an average price of $60.00, for a total transaction of $1,920,000.00.
 Following the transaction, the director now directly owns 634,775 shares in the company, valued at $38,086,500.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
 Corporate insiders own 25.63% of the company’s stock.

 GMED has been the topic of several research reports.
-Stifel Nicolaus initiated coverage on Globus Medical in a report on Monday, October 19th.
-They issued a “hold” rating and a $56.00 target price on the stock.
-Credit Suisse Group upped their target price on Globus Medical from $58.00 to $64.00 and gave the company an “outperform” rating in a report on Thursday, October 29th.
-Finally, Zacks Investment Research lowered Globus Medical from a “buy” rating to a “sell” rating and set a $56.00 target price on the stock. in a report on Monday, October 12th.
-One analyst has rated the stock with a sell rating, four have issued a hold rating and ten have assigned a buy rating to the stock.
-The stock currently has a consensus rating of “Buy” and an average price target of $60.00.
+Zacks Investment Research lowered Globus Medical from a “buy” rating to a “sell” rating and set a $56.00 target price on the stock. in a report on Monday, October 12th.
+Stifel Nicolaus initiated coverage on Globus Medical in a research report on Monday, October 19th.
+They issued a “hold” rating and a $56.00 price objective on the stock.
+Finally, Credit Suisse Group upped their price objective on Globus Medical from $58.00 to $64.00 and gave the company an “outperform” rating in a research report on Thursday, October 29th.
+One investment analyst has rated the stock with a sell rating, four have issued a hold rating and ten have issued a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and an average target price of $60.00.

-Globus Medical (NYSE:GMED) last issued its quarterly earnings data on Wednesday, October 28th.
-The medical device company reported $0.49 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.31 by $0.18.
+Globus Medical (NYSE:GMED) last released its earnings results on Wednesday, October 28th.
+The medical device company reported $0.49 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.31 by $0.18.
 Globus Medical had a return on equity of 9.85% and a net margin of 12.36%.
-Sell-side analysts forecast that Globus Medical, Inc. will post 1.35 EPS for the current year.
+Sell-side analysts predict that Globus Medical, Inc. will post 1.35 EPS for the current fiscal year.

 Globus Medical Profile